kosuri-indu/AllAboutOlympics/README.md

 ## Olympics Data Analysis Dashboard 🏆📅

-This project showcases an interactive data analysis dashboard where we have analyzed and visualized Olympic Games data including medal tallies, country-wise performance, athlete statistics, and more.
+This project showcases an interactive data analysis dashboard where we have analyzed and visualized Olympic Games data.
-Use the sidebar to select different analysis options such as Medal Tally, Overall Analysis, Country-wise Analysis, or Athlete-wise Analysis.
 Explore the interactive charts and tables to gain insights into Olympic Games data.

 ### Features
 - **Medal Tally Analysis**: View medal tally based on selected year and country.